YujiroK/Web-BIM-Viewer/README.md

 ###### MIT license: https://github.com/cowboy1997/Revit2GLTF/blob/main/LICENSE
 ###### Library: https://github.com/cowboy1997/Revit2GLTF, partially translated into Russian.
 ###### Which allows you to upload to the stage and study models in the same formats: IFC, GLTF
-#### To start the local server, you need to install: live-server and run Start.cmd
+#### To start the local server, you need to install: live-server in the directory with the application and run Start.cmd
 ###### for install:
 ``` npm i live-server```